 Feasting at Whale Bone Piles

-Autumn in the Arctic brings crisp weather, brilliant tundra colors, migrating birds and wildlife - and, in parts of northern Alaska, bowhead whale remains from successful Inuit community harvests.
-The remains attract landlocked polar bears, which gather to feast on the scraps: a significant source of calories for some bears.
+Autumn in the Arctic brings crisp weather, brilliant tundra colors, migrating birds and wildlife—and, in parts of northern Alaska, bowhead whale remains from successful Inuit community harvests.
+The remains attract landlocked polar bears, which gather on the beach to feast on the scraps: a significant source of calories for some bears.

-"Consistently available harvest remains in known locations are a fairly recent phenomenon," says Geoff York, PBI's senior director of conservation.
+"Consistently available harvest remains in known locations are a fairly recent phenomenon," says Geoff York, Polar Bears International's senior director of conservation.
 "Dozens of polar bears can congregate at the bone piles, fattening up after a summer of fasting on shore.
-The largest bears I've ever handled were in the vicinity of Kaktovik, Alaska in the autumn - truly impressive!"
+The largest bears I've ever handled were in the vicinity of Kaktovik, Alaska in the autumn—truly impressive!"

 North Slope hunters have traditionally taken bowhead whales during their migrations in both in spring and fall as part of their subsistence lifestyle.
 In the past, more whale harvests occurred in the spring, and hunters processed most of their catch on the sea ice, letting the scraps and bones drift away and eventually return to the sea.